Three-Pillar Regenerative Framework

 - Objective: attenuation of progression, function stabilization

-Supportive Physical Therapy
+Physical Therapy Integration

 - Peripheral muscle strengthening (upper/lower extremities)